Jim Williams (militia leader): Legacy

 The mob visited several other homes of men involved in the Union League militia, succeeding in gathering 23 guns but no other members.
 Members of the league swore vengeance, but did not act.
 Companies B, E, and K of George Armstrong Custer's Seventh U.S. Cavalry led by Major Lewis Merrill arrived in the area to try to quell the violence.
 Elias Hill stepped in to lead the league, now in disarray.
 In another raid, Hill's nephews, Solomon Hill and June Moore, were attacked and forced to renounce their Republican Party affiliation in the local paper, the Yorkville Enquirer.
 Hill himself was attacked in March.

-This was the first episode of Ku Klux Klan violence Merrill saw in York County, and he was unable to step in to protect the black citizens of York County.
+This was the first episode of Ku Klux Klan violence Merrill saw in York County, and he was unable to step in to protect the Black citizens of York County.
 Eight days after the attack, Merrill met with community leaders demanding change, although violence continued over the summer.
 Merrill's efforts eventually led to the dismantling of much of the Klan in the county, although Bratton was never successfully prosecuted.
-In October 1871, Hill and his nephews led a large group of local blacks immigrating to Liberia to escape the violence.
+In October 1871, Hill and his nephews led a large group of local Black residents immigrating to Liberia to escape the violence.